pallets/click/docs/documentation.rst

 .. click:example::

+    @click.command(
+    	epilog='See https://example.com for more details',
+  	)
-    @click.command(epilog='Check out our docs at https://click.palletsprojects.com/ for more details') def init():
+    def init():
         """Initializes the repository."""